muatasimqazi/group-worud97/README.md

 **Group 8: Ben Celsi, Catherine Yoo, Ju An Oh, and Muatasim Qazi**

 Our team will be building several mini-games.
 Each team member will be making a different game.
-And we all will create single home page that provides links to these individual games.
-The users can choose which one to play.
+We all will create single home page that provides links to these individual games.
+Users can choose which game to play.

 Here are the games we will each be building: